ewradcliffe/Heritage-Housing/README.md

 * tensorflow-cpu (2.6.0) and keras (2.6.0) were used to create a neural network model.

-* plotly (4.12.0) was used to create an interactive chart in the project findings page of the dashboard.
+* plotly (4.12.0) was used to create interactive charts on the dashboard.

 * protobuf (3.20) & altair (<5>).
 Are installed as part of the Code Institute template but not used.